AndreRdz7/365DaysOfCodingJournal/README.md

 - [LeetCode](https://leetcode.com/)
 - [Junior Training Sheet](https://docs.google.com/spreadsheets/d/1iJZWP2nS_OB3kCTjq8L6TrJJ4o-5lhxDOyTaocSYc-k/htmlview#)

-## Day 101, Apr 10th 2020:
+## Day 101, Apr 10th 2020

 **Today's Progress**: Solved LeetCode daily challenge, problem 155, a 'system design' on a stack that also tracks the minimum number, I was fun, also did another problem, 141, a [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/ "Official site") classic.
 Started the Junior Training sheet, did 3 problems, 677-D2-A, 634-D2-A and 112-D2-A, just to warmup and see how it works, I'm very excited about it.

-**Thoughts**: I spent a few hours on home chores, and also talking and playing with my friend (via [Discord]()).
+**Thoughts**: I spent a few hours on home chores, and also talking and playing with my friend.
 Wasn't a very productive day, I neet to turbo up for the weekend to finish my research task and keep studying and practicing.

 **Link to Work / References** :